ITU Artificial Intelligence/Machine Learning in 5G Challenge

 You can participate in teams.
 The team members should be announced at the enrollment stage and will be considered to have an equal contribution.

 The participants have to submit a brief document (up to 5 pages) in English describing the proposed approach, the source code of the proposed solution and the estimated channels following the same format as in the Test Datasets.
-In particular, we require three files containing the estimated channels for the nine Test Datasets, with the estimated channels ordered in the same way as the Test Datasets, as illustrated in Figure 3.
+In particular, we require nine files containing the estimated channels for the nine Test Datasets.
 The provided information and models must allow us to replicate the reported results.

 Registration → July 31, 2020, defined by ITU